Cove Rangers: Jim McIntyre pinpoints 'naivety' in Livingston defeat

 “It was a sucker punch,” said McIntyre.
 “It’s a hard one to take.
 Livingston had to defend deep and play on the counter-attack, which we warned the players about at half-time.

 “We still had a four-v-three with the goal they scored and just didn’t deal with it.
-It’s a brilliant finish and something when we got into positions in the second half. we didn’t have.
-The killer instinct.
+It’s a brilliant finish.
+When we got into positions in the second half, we didn’t have the killer instinct.

 “I don’t think the full-time or part-time has got anything to do with it.
 They’re a Premiership side and showed their quality when they got their opportunity.